redpanda-data/connect/docs/processors/README.md

 a response is instead returned from stderr will be logged and the message will continue unchanged and will be marked as failed.

+#### Subprocess requirements

-NOTE: it is required that processes executed in this way flush their stdout pipes for each line.
+It is required that subprocesses flush their stdout and stderr pipes for each line.

 Benthos will attempt to keep the process alive for as long as the pipeline is running.
 If the process exits early it will be restarted.

+#### Messages containing line breaks

+If a message contains line breaks each line of the message is piped to the subprocess and flushed, and a response is expected from the subprocess before another line is fed in.

 ## `switch`